 Lactose is the predominant carbohydrate in human milk and is essential to the nutrition of the infant’s brain.
 While the concentration of lactose is less variable than that of other nutrients, the total production is reduced in mothers with severe malnutrition.

 The lipids in breast milk are the fraction that most contributes to its energy content; they are the components that vary most in their distribution and quality.
 Maternal malnutrition is associated with lower concentrations of lipids in breast milk.
 The distribution pattern of fatty acids in breast milk is also sensitive to the mother’s diet.

-DHA (docosahexaenoic acid) is a nutrient with a limited endogenous biosynthesis, so it must be obtained through the diet, as it is the most important omega-3 acid for the optimal development of the brain, retina and ear.
-The cholesterol content of breast milk is highly variable and is related to the duration of breastfeeding, maternal age, maternal diet, season and place of residence omega-3 polyunsaturated fat.
-Omega-3s are considered essential fats because your body alone cannot make them.
+DHA (docosahexaenoic acid) is a nutrient with limited endogenous biosynthesis, so it must be obtained through the diet, as it is the most important omega-3 acid for the optimal development of the brain, retina, and ear.
+The cholesterol content of breast milk is highly variable and is related to the duration of breastfeeding, maternal age, maternal diet, season, and place of residence omega-3 polyunsaturated fat.
+Omega-3 are considered essential fats because your body alone cannot make them.

 Water accounts for 85—95% of the total milk volume.
 There is a widespread belief that increasing water intake will increase milk production, but several studies have demonstrated that forcing the intake of fluids beyond that needed to quench thirst has no beneficial effects on lactation.